Available at these fine retailers:

 How to Do Diversity Without Inflaming the Culture Wars

-In these United States, discord has hit emergency levels.
-Civility isn't the reason to repair our caustic chasms.
+In the United States, discord has hit emergency levels.
+Civility isn’t the reason to repair our caustic chasms.
 Diversity is.

 Irshad Manji's moral courage is a powerful force for good.

 She is blazingly articulate.